anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Common Worship_** was introduced in the Church of England in 2000.
 It includes a [Lectionary for Sundays, Principal Feasts and Holy Days, and Festivals][Lectionary], which provides a lectionary for three services on each of those days: Principal Service, Second Service, and Third Service (along with 'Evening Prayer on the Eve' for some occasions).
 This page covers the **Principal Service Lectionary**, which is drawn (with modifications) from the ecumenical **_Revised Common Lectionary_ (_RCL_)**.

 Note that there is often no 'theme' tying the readings together.
-(Many people persist in looking for one, even decades after the ASB.)
+(Many people persist in looking for one, even decades after the _ASB_.)
 Where readings are closely related, they are grouped together below.
 In many cases, however, a particular reading will not be related to other readings on the same day, but it will turn out to be part of a series on a particular book of the Bible running over several weeks.
 This principle of continuous (or semicontinuous) reading of Scripture is one of the key principles behind the lectionary.

 ## The Bible and the lectionary {#bible}